 Atlantic Zeiser develops and produces all the core technologies in-house.
 You too can benefit from our unique expertise, encompassing hardware, software and ink.
 These are the tools for building compelling one-stop solutions.

-In various markets, including China, both serialization and track & trace processes are compulsory for pharmaceuticals.
-During the packaging operation, the codes applied to individual packs must be assigned to bundles, cases and pallets by way of hierarchies (parent-child relationship).
+Besides serialization, in various countries aggregation is also required to ensure the traceability of pharmaceuticals among the logistics chain.
+During the packaging process, the codes applied to individual packs must be assigned to bundles, cases and pallets by way of hierarchies (parent child relationship).

-Even though the aggregation of individual packs is not yet mandatory in some regions, it is a process that can generate significant value, typically for those seeking to optimize logistics.
+Even though the aggregation of individual packs is not mandatory in some regions like the EU, it is a process that can generate significant value, typically for those seeking to optimize logistics, coordinate eventual callbacks or to blacklist stolen products.

 Thanks to MEDTRACKER, the serialization and track & trace processes described on these pages can be controlled and monitored centrally across multiple lines and sites.